burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Works *x65* times faster than Python implementation that uses [Numpy](https://numpy.org/).
 * works *x1.18* faster compare to [Cython](https://cython.readthedocs.io/en/latest/index.html) implementation.

-If you need to have a highly effective algorithm implementation in Python without using translation from Python to C++ (via such language as Cython), then it's not easy to be better than usual C++ code, even in simple things.
+If you need to have a highly effective algorithm implementation in Python without using translation from Python to C++ (via such a language as Cython), then it's not easy to be better than usual C++ code, even in simple things.

 > [Cython](https://cython.readthedocs.io/en/latest/index.html) is a Python language with C data types.
 While using Cython, the source code is translated from Python into C or C++, and finally, the code is compiled as a Python extension module.
 As you see, compilable languages bring an extremely significant speedup.
 Almost any piece of Python code is also valid Cython code (See [Cython limitations](https://cython.readthedocs.io/en/latest/src/userguide/limitations.html)).
 >